pathakrahul0/Android-Interview-Question/Java/README.md

             public void onComplete() {
             }
         };
+    ```
-3) Subscribers
+    3) <b>Subscribers:</b>
     Subscriber helps an Observer subscribe /unsubscribe from Observable.

+    ```kotlin
     // RxAndroid tutorial - observer subscribing to observable stringObservable.subscribe(stringObserver);
-Note:
+    ```

-An Observable emits data if there is at least one Observer subscribed to it.
+    Note:An Observable emits data if there is at least one Observer subscribed to it.